dc-de/redeclipse_cli/README.md

 - install small server builds (great for installing new servers quick)
 - making this CLI systemwide accessible
 - quick CLI and full CLI
+- CLI auto update (this CLI updates it self if a new release is done)
 - verbose mode #coming soon
 - debug mode #coming soon